Adrastus: Seven against Thebes

 The war of the Seven against Thebes resulted from a quarrel between Oedipus' sons Polynices and Eteocles over the kingship of Thebes, which left Eteocles on the throne, and Polynices in exile.
 One night, Polynices arrived at Adrastus' palace seeking shelter.
 He found a place to sleep, but soon after Tydeus, the exiled son of the Calydonian king Oeneus, also arrived seeking shelter, and the two began to fight over the same space.
 When Adrastus discovered Polynices and Tydeus fighting like wild beasts (or in later accounts when he saw that Polynices wore the hyde of a lion and that Tydeus wore the Hyde of a Boar, or that they had those animals on their shields), he remembered an oracle of Apollo that said he should marry his daughters to a lion and a boar.
 So Adrastus gave his daughters, Argia to Polynices, and Deipyle to Tydeus, and promised to restore them to their kingdoms, beginning with Polynices.

 Adrastus proceeded to assemble a large Argive army to attack Thebes, appointing seven champions to be its leaders.
 These became known as the Seven against Thebes.
 One of those chosen, the seer Amphiaraus, had foreseen that the expedition was doomed to fail, and that all of the champions but Adrastus would die, and so refused to join.
 But when Polynices bribed Amphiaraus' wife Eriphyle to tell her husband to join the expedition, he was forced to obey because of a promise Amphiaraus had made to allow his wife, who was also Adrastus' sister, to settle any disputes between the two men.

 Adrastus and his army were forced to stop for water at Nemea, where they became involved in the death of the child-hero Opheltes.
-There Adrastus held funeral games in Opheltes' honor, in which he won the horse race with his horse Arion.
+There, Adrastus held funeral games in Opheltes' honor, in which he won the horse race with his horse Arion.
 These games were said to have been the origin of the Nemean Games.

 As the seer Amphiaraus had foretold, the expedition ended in disaster at Thebes.
 All of the champions perished, except for Adrastus who was saved by the speed of his divine horse Arion.
-According to accounts first occurring in fifth-century BC Greek tragedy, after the failed assault on Thebes, Creon, who with the death of Etecles became the new ruler of Thebes, forbade the burial of the expeditions' dead.
+According to accounts first occurring in fifth-century BC Greek tragedy, after the failed assault on Thebes, Creon, who, with the death of Etecles, became the new ruler of Thebes, forbade the burial of the expedition's dead.
 Athenian tradition held that Theseus, the king and founder-hero of Athens, assisted Adrastus in recovering the bodies of his fallen comrades.